amiviju/Sample-readme-files-for-the-projects/ADFS-README.md

                  c.
 Restore Password for DC 1
                  d.
 Restore Password for DC2

-1. Add the parent environment name (used for vpc id to create flow log) to the depends on resource named **vdms-vpc-setup**
+1. Add the parent environment name to the depends on resource named **vdms-vpc-setup**
-1. AWS security froup resource named **AD-SG*** should be configured with VDMS VPC such that all-traffic Inbound rule for itself (Self-point SG rule).